hofff/contao-horizontalrule/README.md

 # Horizontal rule content element

-A simple horizontal rule `<hr>` content element with an optional anchor.
+A simple horizontal rule `<hr>` element with an optional anchor.

+Usable as content element and within the form generator.